 Retailers worried this past holiday season due to there being 6 fewer days to spur holiday sales.
 Usually, there are 32 days between Thanksgiving and Christmas, but 2013 saw only 26 days.
 Despite weak in-store sales, retail hiring seemed to reach all-time highs during the 2013 holiday season.
 During the last 120 days of 2013, there were 993,000 jobs advertised in the retail trade industry, up about 20% compared to the same time period in 2012.

-Hiring Demand in the Retail Sector – 4 Year Hiring Trend
+Hiring Demand in Retail Trade Sector – 4 Year Hiring Trend

-Are you sourcing candidates in the retail sector?
-Find out how hard-to-fill your job req is likely to be with a free trial of WANTED Analytics.
+Are you watching hiring trends in the retail industry?
+Find out who is hiring, what jobs are most in-demand, and candidate supply data with a free trial of WANTED Analytics!